 With a student body of about 6,000, the University of Erfurt is a relatively small university.
 It takes advantage of its size by cultivating a sense of intimacy and community on campus, proximity being a major asset of Erfurt and its university.
 Modern teaching facilities, a state-of-the-art library and modern, affordable dormitories are all situated around a central park, making the campus the heart of academic and student life.

 Studying in Erfurt is affordable, being one of the most inexpensive university towns in Germany.
 Not only that, but studying at the University of Erfurt is prestigious.
 Over the years, the university has gained a national and international reputation for excellent teaching quality and for innovative programs such as the MPP.

 Dates and Deadlines

-The admissions committee reviews the applications to the program on a rolling basis during that period.
-If you are from a country that requires you to have a student visa to enter Germany, we recommend that you apply as early as possible, so you have adequate time to obtain your visa.
+If you are from a country that requires you to have a student visa in order to enter Germany, we strongly recommend that you apply as early as possible, to ensure adequate time to obtain your visa.

-The MPP program officially begins each year on October 1st (whereas the lecture period starts in mid-October).
+The MPP program officially begins each year on October 1st, the lecture period begins in mid-October.

-A student semester fee, which currently totals EUR 208, must be paid to the university each semester.
-The student semester fee includes entitlement to free public transportation within and around the city of Erfurt and general administration services provided by the university.
+A student semester contribution, which currently totals about EUR 244, must be paid to the University each semester.
+Students receive a student ID once payment is fulfilled, which includes access to public transportation within and around the city of Erfurt and to general administration services provided by the University.